syncfusion-content/xamarin-docs/Xamarin/DataGrid/Grouping.md

 ### Using KeySelector

-To achieve custom grouping through KeySelector, specify the custom logic through GroupColumnDescription.KeySelector property and column name to GroupColumnDescription.ColumnName property.
+To achieve this, specify the custom logic in `GroupColumnDescription.KeySelector` property and column name in `GroupColumnDescription.ColumnName` property.

-For an example, the Date column is grouped based on the week basis in the following example.
+In the below example, the Date column is grouped based on weeks.
 {% tabs %}
 {% highlight c# %}
 //Apply the CustomGrouping for Date Column by using KeySelector.